Frequently Asked Hoist & Crane Questions

 We understand that sometimes the need for a return arises.
 Returns are acceptable under the following conditions:

-• Returns must have prior authorization, obtained by filling out an RGA request form or contacting your sales manager for an RGA #.
+- Returns must have prior authorization, obtained by contacting your sales manager for an RGA #.

-• Custom-designed equipment, customized parts, and custom-cut lengths of chain are not returnable.
+- Custom-designed equipment, customized parts, and custom-cut lengths of chain or wire rope are not returnable.
 Also items are non-returnable whenever specified by the sales order.

 3. What forms of payment do you accept?

-We accept Visa, MasterCard, and American Express.
+We accept Visa, MasterCard, and American Express by phone.
+Other payment methods may be available through our website.
 We offer net payment terms to certain customers, based on volume of business and pending credit review.

-4. Do you offer technical assistance about the right equipment or part for my application or repair?
+4. Do you offer technical assistance to determine the right equipment or part for my application or repair?

 Yes, please call 800-642-7263 to speak with one of our experienced sales staff between 8 AM and 5PM Eastern Standard Time.
 Or, you can send us your details by e-mail to info@sbomh.com.
 We’ll get back to you within the next business day.